lsst/verify/doc/blob-dev.rst

 Template for a Blob Class
 =========================

-Blobs are subclasses of :class:`lsst.validate.BlobBase` that register one or more :class:`~lsst.validate.base.Datum` objects.
+Blobs are subclasses of `BlobBase` that register one or more `Datum` objects.

 .. code-block:: python